Jbleezy/BO1-Reimagined/README.md

 ### Five
 * All 6 barriers in the Conference Room zone are always active
-* Zombies no longer spawn in the Quick Reive hallway when in the Speed Cola hallway
+* Zombies no longer spawn in the Quick Reive hallway when in the Hallway zone
 * Trap pieces are already in place
 * Decreased cost of the 2 debris between the North War Room zone and the South War Room zone from 1250 points to 1000 points
 * Pack-a-Punch machine will stay available for as long as the defcon room is active